-The Company believes in the viability of its strategy to generate revenues and in its ability to raise additional funds; however, there can be no assurances to that effect.
+While the Company believes in the viability of its strategy to generate revenues and in its ability to raise additional funds to further its business plan; however, there can be no assurances to that effect.
 The ability of the Company to continue as a going concern is dependent upon the Company's ability to further implement its business plan and generate revenues.